astorDev/confi/mongo/dotnet/article/index.md

 );
 ```

-After the registration, values from `simple` and `toggles` MongoDB documents will be automatically loaded to the `IConfiguration`, which is all that is needed from an .NET configuration system integration!
+After the registration, values from `simple` and `toggles` MongoDB documents will be automatically loaded to the `IConfiguration`, which is all that is needed from a .NET configuration system integration!

 The package is part of a [confi project](https://github.com/astorDev/confi), providing various configuration tools and best practices.
 Don't hesitate to give it a star! ⭐